nathanprof/Terraform/README.md

 # Using terraform to create an nginx server in a docker container
 - Note: you must have docker installed already
 - systemctl status docker (to verify you have docker installed )
-## docker installation in case you don't already have
+## Docker installation in case you don't already have
 - ### Add Docker's official GPG key: sudo apt-get update sudo apt-get install ca-certificates curl gnupg